 While we have filed patent applications to protect certain aspects of our own proprietary formulation and process developments, we also rely on trade secret protection and confidentiality agreements to protect proprietary scientific, business and technical information and know-how that is not or may not be patentable or that we elect not to patent.
 However, confidential information and trade secrets can be difficult to protect.
 Moreover, the information embodied in our trade secrets and confidential information may be independently and legitimately developed or discovered by third parties without any improper use of or reference to information or trade secrets.
 We seek to protect the scientific, technical and business information supporting our operations, as well as the confidential information relating specifically to our product candidates by entering into confidentiality agreements with parties to whom we need to disclose our confidential information, such as, our employees, consultants, board members, contractors, potential collaborators and financial investors.
 However we cannot be certain that such agreements have been entered into with all relevant parties.
-We also seek to preserve the integrity and confidentiality of our information technology systems, but it is possible that these security measures could be breached.
+We also seek to preserve the integrity and confidentiality of our data and trade secrets by maintaining physical security of our premises and physical and electronic security of our information technology systems, but it is possible that these security measures could be breached.
 While we have confidence in these individuals, organizations and systems, agreements or security measures may be breached and we may not have adequate remedies for any breach.
-Our confidential information and trade secrets to my breach.
-Our confidential information technology is not avaited and be preached.
-While we have the may not have adequate remedies for any breach.
-Our confidential information and trade secrets for any breach.
-Our confidential information and trade secrets thus may be breached and we may not have adequate remedies for any breach.
+Our confidential information and trade secrets thus may become known by our competitors in ways we cannot prove or remedy.